solids4foam/solids4foam/applications/utilities/README.md

   factor is a vector to allow different scalings in different directions; for example, for 2-D, the Z component should be set to 0.0.

+  If checkMesh fails after moving the points, the local motion is reduced by the factor beta (defaults to 0.8) and the motion is performed again.
+The maximum number of corrections iterations is set with maxIter (defaults to 1000).

   This utility is useful for creating distorted grids for testing discretisations.